Debts are a fact of life. Financially healthy people like employees, business owners, and even multimillionaires have them.

-What is Debt Consolidation in the Philippines?
+What is Debt Consolidation?

+Debt consolidation[1] is a method of simplifying your debts by bringing multiple debts together and turning them into one payment.
 It can be carried out in two ways: through a debt consolidation loan or the transfer of existing credit card debt to another credit card, also called balance transfer.

-👉 How Debt Consolidation Works
+How Debt Consolidation Works in the Philippines

 The said box will issue an invoice that states a fixed amount that you need to pay every month.
 When you pay that fixed amount monthly, you’re actually paying for the three debts you’ve put inside that box until the agreed term ends.